nc-harrison-r/review-day-2/1-data/INSTRUCTIONS.md

 Commit your results and the completed queries, and push them to your GitHub repository.

+Please submit your code for review using the `/nchelp review` slack command.

 ## Notes and hints

 The columns in this database are _very_ badly named.
 This might cause